BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Animations.md

 To start an animation with a weight, you can use the new `scene.beginWeightedAnimation` API:

 ```
+// Will have a weight of 1.0
 var idleAnim = scene.beginWeightedAnimation(skeleton, 0, 89, 1.0, true);
+// Will have a weight of 0
 var walkAnim = scene.beginWeightedAnimation(skeleton, 90, 124, 0, true);
+// Will have a weight of 0
 var runAnim = scene.beginWeightedAnimation(skeleton, 125, 146, 0, true);
 ```